kaan-keskin/introduction-to-docker/Part1.md

 ### Images and containers

-Figure 6.1 shows high-level view of the relationship between images and containers.
+Figure above shows high-level view of the relationship between images and containers.
 We use the `docker container run` and `docker service create` commands to start one or more containers from a single image.
 Once you’ve started a container from an image, the two constructs become dependent on each other and you cannot delete the image until the last container using it has been stopped and destroyed.
 Attempting to delete an image without stopping and destroying all containers using it will result in an error.

-**Images are usually small**
+### Images are usually small

 The whole purpose of a container is to run a single application or service.
 This means it only needs the code and dependencies of the app/service it is running — it does not need anything else.
 This results in small images stripped of all non-essential parts.
 For example, Docker images do not ship with 6 diﬀerent shells for you to choose from.
 In fact, many application images ship without a shell – if the application doesn’t need a shell to run it doesn’t need to be included in the image.
 General purpose images such as busybox and Ubuntu ship with a shell, but when you package your business applications for production, you will probably package them without a shell.

-Image also don’t contain a kernel — all containers running on a Docker host share access to the host’s kernel.
-For these reasons, we sometimes say images contain *just enough operating system* (usually just OS-related ﬁles and ﬁlesystem objects).
+**Image also don’t contain a kernel — all containers running on a Docker host share access to the host’s kernel.
+For these reasons, we sometimes say images contain *just enough operating system* (usually just OS-related ﬁles and ﬁlesystem objects).**

 > **Note:** Hyper-V containers run a single container inside of a dedicated lightweight VM.
 The container leverages the kernel of the OS running inside the VM.